-International Support: Landstuhl Regional Medical Center ("LRMC") is one of the first locations warriors are medically evacuated to when injured oversees, especially from combat zones in Iraq and Afghanistan.
+International Support: Landstuhl Regional Medical Center ("LRMC") is one of the first locations warriors are medically evacuated to when injured oversees, especially from combat zones in the Middle East region of the world and Afghanistan.
 Most of the time their belongings are not transported with them.
 WWP wants to make their stay and travel back to the United States of America as comfortable as possible.
 WWP has dedicated resources at LRMC that distribute TCP's, provide support for events and visitation, and educate warriors and families on WWP's free programs and services.

 Peer Support: Peer Support is the programmatic embodiment of WWP's logo, fostering relationships that enable warriors to help other warriors through the recovery process.
-WWP peer led groups provide camaraderie and opportunities for warriors to engage with other warriors who can share their understanding and perspective.
+WWP peer led groups meet on a regular basis across the United States, providing camaraderie and opportunities for warriors to engage with other warriors who can share their understanding and perspective.